Updated on February 21, 2020 by Asher Fergusson

 Cash and credit cards

-What Should I Wear in the Philippines?
+What to wear in the Philippines?

 The Philippines is a tropical climate so you want to wear light, breathable clothing.
 It can cool down in the evenings though so a light sweater and a pair of pants are good to have on hand.